luszczewskakasia/spatial_data_app/docs/source/index.rst

    python app.py

-and it generates the link which allows ou to open the app in the browser.
+and it generates the link which allows you to open the app in the browser.
 The explanation of each function can be found at Github repository below each function in docstrings.

 Links